DingpingZhang/SimpleFactoryGenerator/README.md

 }

 // Using
-public static void Main()
-{

 // The SimpleFactory static class are provided by this library. var factory = SimpleFactory
     .For<string, IProduct>()
     // .WithCache() is optional and when used will help implement the *Flyweight Pattern*
     // that caches created instances (i.e. instances with the same key are created multiple times
     // and the same instance is returned.)
     .WithCache();
 IProduct product = factory.Create("product_a");
-}
 ```

 ## 3. Advanced